Sakura and Snow

 By Natalie Baan

-Because of that, Subaru thought, even now he wasn't crying--only quivering faintly with the effort of holding back those tears.
-Kamui's slender body was tense and upright, the hands knotted in Subaru's coat as if to pull him closer or to thrust him away.
+Because of that, Subaru thought, even now he wasn't crying, only quivering with the effort of holding back those tears.
+Kamui's slender body was tense and upright, his hands knotted in Subaru's coat as if to pull Subaru closer or to thrust him away.
 His head buried in Subaru's chest, Kamui swallowed once, painfully.
 He took a shuddering breath, and then was still.

-When it seemed that Kamui was somewhat calmer, Subaru relaxed his grasp.
-Pulling back, he brushed a bit of hair from Kamui's face, and then went down on one knee, taking both the young man's hands in his own.
-Even through Kamui's apathy, the violet eyes widened at that.
-It was an unaccustomed gesture, but Subaru felt a need not to look down on Kamui for this...not that he was so much taller, but he realized now that Kamui had a certain power over him, and that Kamui could hold him here, if the Dragon chose to exercise it.
-The desire in him to protect this one person, combined with duty and a growing sense of himself as someone who belonged in this place, on the side of people who were defending such things as love and human happiness...it was just strong enough.
+When it seemed that Kamui was calmer, Subaru relaxed his grasp.
+Pulling back, he brushed a bit of hair from Kamui's face, then took both of Kamui's hands in his own.
+Kamui's eyes widened at the unaccustomed gestures, and Subaru felt a stinging pang of remorse.
+Kamui deserved so much better than this--this little tenderness, offered so late and after so much loss and suffering--and Subaru realized with a jolt that Kamui had a certain power over him, that Kamui could in fact hold him here, if the Dragon of Heaven chose to exercise it.
+The desire to protect Kamui, combined with duty and a growing sense of himself as someone who belonged in this place, on the side of people who were defending such things as love and human happiness...it was just strong enough.

 But for him there was still that greater need, and Kamui had others who would stand by him.